Taylor of Old Bond Street Oud Shaving Cream Review

 Ingredients

 The cream contains the humectant Glycerin, which helps to lock in moisture and is used in many shaving creams.
-Other fatty acids and ingredients are included to make the soap lather, clean, and soften, among other factors that make a shaving cream function how it does.
+Other fatty acids and ingredients are included to make the soap lather, clean, and soften, among other factors that make a shaving cream function as it does.

 Aqua (Water), Stearic Acid, Myristic Acid, Potassium Hydroxide, Coconut Fatty Acid, Glycerin, Parfum (Fragrance), Triethanolamine, Sodium Hydroxide, Phenoxyethanol, Ethylhexylglycerin, (Parfum Contains: Geraniol, Linalool, Benzyl Salicylate, Alpha-Isomethyl Ionone)